This is the multi-page printable view of this section. Click here to print.

 Knowledge check

-• Question: How do you start running a program in debug mode in Visual Studio Code?
+• Question: How do you run a program in debug mode in Pycharm?

 • Question: How do you add a variable to the watch list from the editor view?